MIT-Emerging-Talent/2024-group-07-collaboration-practice/group_study/communication.md

 <!-- any general rules you'd like to set for your group? -->

-1. Be respectful and considerate of each other's opinions and perspectives.
+1. Be respectful and considerate of each others opinions and perspectives.
 2. Respond to messages and notifications in a timely manner.
 3. Keep discussions focused on the project and relevant topics.
 4. Strive for clear and concise communication.